vladimirfedorov/bootsector/boot.1.1/README.md

 This is a configurable FDD bootloader

-The first line of (FDD)/folder1/folder2/boot.cfg can contain a filename to load.
+First 11 bytes of (FDD)/mgcbean/boot/boot.cfg can contain a name of a file to load.
-In my case, "folder1" is "mgcbean", "folder2" is "boot", and the default file to load is "kernel".
+The default file to load is "kernel".